Sun, sand, sea – and a good dose of luxury.

 Pueblo Bonito Los Cabos Blanco Beach Resort: Check rates and availability

-2) Pueblo Bonito Rose
+About Pueblo Bonito Rose

 Marble busts of Roman emperors.
 Florentine columns.
 A tall statue of Neptune standing over a blue-tile reflecting pool.

 You almost expect toga-clad nobles to be padding about.
-The Pueblo Bonito Rose Resort & Spa is that Romanesque in feel.
+The Pueblo Bonito Rose Resort & Spa is that Romanesque in feel!

 But then, to mix it up a bit, the interior decorators hung Flemish tapestries on the walls of the marble-floor lobby.